vEnhance/1802/src/matrix.typ

 == [TEXT] Linear transformation

-The definition I'm about to give is the 18.700/18.701 definition of linear transform, but the hill I will die on is that this definition is better than the one 18.02.
+The definition I'm about to give is the 18.700/18.701 definition of linear transform, but the hill I will die on is that this definition is better than the one in 18.02.

 #definition(title: [Definition of linear transformation])[
   A _linear transform_ $T : RR^n -> RR^m$ is _any_ map obeying